 - purify and characterize OTF complexes, identify critical functional components of OTF’s using HTS RNAi approaches, and develop both cellular and cell-free approaches to identify inhibitors of OTF function;

-- develop a collaborative program within to develop robust assays and identify small molecule inhibitors of chimeric transcription factors that are validated ‘oncogenic drivers’ in pediatric cancers utilizing Core facilities established in both the Center for Innovation in Drug Discovery (CIDD) and Institute for Drug Development (IDD).
+- develop a collaborative program to develop robust assays and identify small molecule inhibitors of chimeric transcription factors validated ‘oncogenic drivers’ in pediatric cancers, utilizing Core facilities established in both the Center for Innovation in Drug Discovery (CIDD) and Institute for Drug Development (IDD).

-The proposed Pediatric Drug Discovery Initiative (PDDI) within the Greehey Children’s Cancer Research Institute (Greehey CCRI) will build on programs of excellence already established at the UT Health San Antonio and the University of Texas San Antonio to create new capabilities unique in Texas focused on the development of novel therapeutic approaches to develop therapeutics for pediatric cancers that are unique in being defined by chromosomal translocations that result in oncogenic chimeric transcription factors (OTF’s).
-PDDI will bring together experimental scientists in the fields of biochemistry and biophysics, biology, chemistry and computational science, as well as harness the unique established Centers, Institutes and Cores assembled at UT Health San Antonio to facilitate bench-bedside drug discovery and development.
-These include the Center for Innovative Drug Discovery, the Institute for Drug Development and the Integrated Cores for Macromolecular Structure and Interactions [including Nuclear Magnetic Resonance Spectroscopy (NMR), X-ray crystallography, Surface Plasmon Resonance (SPR), Isothermal Calorimetry (ITC), and Analytical Ultracentrifugation (AUC)] supported by the UT Health Cancer Center and VP Research.
+The proposed Pediatric Drug Discovery Initiative (PDDI) within the Greehey Children’s Cancer Research Institute (Greehey CCRI) will build on programs of excellence already established at the UT Health San Antonio and the University of Texas at San Antonio (UTSA) to create new capabilities unique in Texas focused on the development of novel therapeutic approaches to develop therapeutics for pediatric cancers that are unique in being defined by chromosomal translocations that result in oncogenic chimeric transcription factors (OTF’s).
+PDDI will bring together experimental scientists in the fields of biochemistry and biophysics, biology, chemistry, and computational science, as well as harness the unique established Centers, Institutes, and Cores assembled at UT Health San Antonio to facilitate bench-bedside drug discovery and development.
+These include the Center for Innovative Drug Discovery, the Institute for Drug Development, and the Integrated Cores for Macromolecular Structure and Interactions [including Nuclear Magnetic Resonance Spectroscopy (NMR), X-ray crystallography, Surface Plasmon Resonance (SPR), Isothermal Calorimetry (ITC), and Analytical Ultracentrifugation (AUC), supported by the UT Health San Antonio Mays Cancer Center and VP Research.

-The PDDI scientists will use high throughput screening (HTS) approaches to identify critical components of complexes involved in the oncogenic function of chimeric transcription factors.
-These approaches will include HTS for identifying critical components of chimeric transcription factors through siRNA screens, biophysical approaches to characterize complexes including analytical ultracentrifugation, thermal calorimetry, NMR and where applicable X-ray crystallography.
-Our ultimate objective is to develop small molecule inhibitors that will selectively inhibit OTF function, through fragment-based approaches utilizing NMR to map specific sites of compound interactions on the target protein or protein complexes, and HTS for small molecule, and natural product inhibitors.
-An essential component of identifying critical targets in OTF complexes, or downstream effectors, is use of RNAi approaches to silence gene expression combined with High Content Screening (HCS) that can identify phenotypic changes in cells.
-Greehey CCRI will establish a high-throughput genomics facility that will service the campus for RNAi screening, adding a new capability to the small molecule and natural product HTS and HTC currently available through the CIDD.
-Specific to the PDDI will be identification of critical components of OTF function through viability and high-content screens.
+The PDDI scientists will use high throughput screening (HTS) approaches to identify critical components of complexes involved in chimeric transcription factors’ oncogenic function.
+These approaches will include HTS for identifying essential elements of chimeric transcription factors through siRNA screens, biophysical methods to characterize complexes, including analytical ultracentrifugation, thermal calorimetry, NMR, and where applicable, X-ray crystallography.
+Our ultimate objective is to develop small molecule inhibitors that will selectively inhibit OTF function through fragment-based approaches utilizing NMR to map specific sites of compound interactions on the target protein or protein complexes and HTS for small molecule and natural product inhibitors.
+An essential component of identifying critical targets in OTF complexes, or downstream effectors, is RNAi approaches to silence gene expression combined with High Content Screening (HCS) that can identify phenotypic changes in cells.
+Greehey CCRI will establish a high-throughput genomics facility that will serve the campus for RNAi screening, adding a new capability to the small molecule and natural product HTS and HTC currently available through the CIDD.
+Specific to the PDDI will identify critical components of OTF function through viability and high-content screens.

-Whole genome sequencing has shown that mutation frequency in pediatric cancers is very low compared to adult carcinomas, and ‘actionable’ mutations – those that would predict a response to targeted therapy, are extremely rare.
-Published studies from the NCI Pediatric Preclinical Testing Program (PPTP) and other preclinical data indicate that molecularly-targeted drugs developed for treatment of adult cancers have modest activity against pediatric cancers, indicating that for development of breakthrough therapeutics it is essential to focus on developing novel approaches to inhibiting oncogenic drivers unique to certain pediatric malignancies.
-The PDDI will capitalize on existing strengths of basic science and Core facilities at UT Health San Antonio to bring together laboratory scientists, and computational biologists to target these rare but devastating cancers of childhood.
+Whole-genome sequencing has shown that mutation frequency in pediatric cancers is very low compared to adult carcinomas, and ‘actionable’ mutations – those that would predict response to targeted therapy, are extremely rare.
+Published studies from the NCI Pediatric Preclinical Testing Program (PPTP) and other preclinical data indicate that molecularly-targeted drugs developed for the treatment of adult cancers have modest activity against pediatric cancers, indicating that for the development of breakthrough therapeutics, it is essential to focus on developing novel approaches to inhibiting oncogenic drivers unique to certain pediatric malignancies.
+The PDDI will capitalize on existing strengths of basic science and Core facilities at UT Health San Antonio to bring together laboratory scientists and computational biologists to target these rare but devastating cancers of childhood.